 I think once you taste the Sun-Dried Tomato Vinaigrette, you’ll be thinking a few more ways to use it!
 Maybe as a simple pasta topping?
 Or as a simple addition to a quick homemade pasta sauce instead of tomato paste.

 Making Sun-Dried Tomato Vinaigrette:

 This dressing is absolutely riffable.
-First of all, you’ll need to think about the tomatoes.
-Oven Roasted Tomatoes like mine or Sun Dried Tomatoes packed in oil are going to be a bit softer and blend a bit easier than an actual Sun Dried tomato, dried at home or in the packet.
+First of all, you’ll need to think about tomatoes.
+Oven Roasted Tomatoes like mine or Sun-Dried Tomatoes packed in oil are going to be a bit softer and blend a bit easier than an actual Sun-Dried tomato, dried at home or in the packet.
 You’ll want to soak the dried ones, but save the soaking water because you might want to use it to thin your dressing.

 Once the dressing is blended, don’t expect a smooth dressing.
 Depending on the tomatoes, it will have a texture to it or be a little chunky.
 And because the dressing is so intense, you’ll probably want to thin it with a bit of water.
 You can keep adding olive oil but you’d have to add a lot, so the water trick comes in handy.
 Make it as thin or as thick as you’d like and know that the food processor seems to work a little better than a blender in breaking down the sun-dried tomatoes.
 I used the blender for the dressing in the photos.
 The dressing doesn’t completely emulsify, either, so count on stirring it back together (or put it in a jar and shake it up.)